-In March 2006, the Committee approved the issuance of 200,000 restricted shares of our Class B Common Stock to our Chief Executive Officer ("CEO") and Chairman of the Board, pursuant to the 2001 Plan.
-Subject to the achievement of a specified earnings per share from continuing operations, as defined, 50% of the shares of restricted stock are scheduled to vest on each of March 15, 2007 and March 15, 2008, if our CEO remains employed by us through each applicable vesting date.
-The specified earnings per share from continuing operations threshold was achieved during 2006.
-In the event that our CEO's employment with the Company is terminated by reason of disability, retirement or death, that portion of shares of restricted stock that would have otherwise vested within three months (or, in the case of death, twelve months) after the date of such termination will vest.
-In connection with this grant, we recorded compensation expense of \$3.8 million during 2006 and the remaining expense associated with this award (estimated at \$5.8 million as of December 31, 2006) will be recorded over the remaining vesting periods of the award, assuming the CEO remains employed by us.
+In March 2006, the Committee approved the issuance of 200,000 restricted shares of our Class B Common Stock at \$48.05 per share (\$9.6 million in the aggregate) to our CEO, pursuant to the 2001 Plan.
+Subject to the achievement of a specified earnings per share from continuing operations during 2006, as defined, 50% of the shares of restricted stock were scheduled to vest on each of March 15, 2007 and March 15, 2008, if our CEO remains employed by us through each applicable vesting date.
+The specified earnings per share from continuing operations threshold was achieved during 2006, and therefore 100,000 of these restricted shares became fully vested during March, 2007.
+The remaining 100,000 shares of restricted stock are scheduled to vest in March, 2008.
+In connection with this grant, we recorded compensation expense of \$4.8 million during 2007 and \$3.8 million during 2006 and the remaining expense associated with this award (estimated at \$1.0 million as of December 31, 2007) will be recorded over the remaining vesting periods of the award.

 In March 2005, our CEO was granted 319,340 restricted shares of our Class B Common Stock, pursuant to the 2001 Plan, which were scheduled to vest ratably on the first, second and third anniversary dates of the award, subject to the satisfaction of certain performance criteria.
 200,000 of the restricted shares were subject to forfeiture in the event the Company did not achieve specified earnings per share from continuing operations for 2005, and the remaining 119,340 restricted shares were subject to forfeiture in the event that the Company did not achieve a specified return of capital for 2005.
-200,000 shares of restricted stock were forfeited in March, 2006 as a result of the Company's failure to achieve the 2005 earnings per share from continuing operations target required under the terms of the original grant or restricted stock.
-The Company did achieve the specified return of capital threshold during 2005 and, therefore, in March 2006, 39,780 of the 119,340 shares of restricted stock vested and the remaining unvested shares are scheduled to vest ratably in March, 2007 and March, 2008.
-During 2006 and 2005, compensation expense of \$1.9 million and \$3.0 million, respectively associated with the 119,340 restricted shares has been recorded and the remaining expense associated with this award (estimated at \$946,000 as of December 31, 2006) will be recorded over the remaining vesting periods of the award, assuming the CEO remains employed by us.
+200,000 shares of restricted stock were forfeited in March, 2006 as a result of the Company's failure to achieve the 2005 earnings per share from continuing operations target required under the terms of the original grant of restricted stock.
+The Company did achieve the specified return of capital threshold during 2005 and, therefore, in March 2007 and 2006, 39,780 shares (in each year), of the 119,340 shares of restricted stock vested and the remaining 39,780 unvested shares are scheduled to vest in March, 2008.
+During 2007, 2006 and 2005, compensation expense of \$800,000, \$1.9 million and \$3.0 million, respectively, associated with the 119,340 restricted shares has been recorded and the remaining expense associated with this award (estimated at \$100,000 as of December 31, 2007) will be recorded over the remaining vesting periods of the award.

-As a replacement to a terminated element of our long-term incentive plan, during the third quarter of 2002, the Compensation Committee of the Board of Directors approved the issuance of 188,568 shares (net of cancellations) of restricted stock at \$51.15 per share (\$9.6 million in the aggregate) to various officers and employees pursuant to the Company's 2001 Employees' Restricted Stock Purchase Plan ("Restricted Stock").
+As a replacement to a terminated element of our long-term incentive plan, during the third quarter of 2002, the Compensation Committee of the Board of Directors approved the issuance of 186,104 shares (net of cancellations) of restricted stock at \$51.15 per share (\$9.5 million in the aggregate) to various officers and employees pursuant to the Company's 2001 Employees' Restricted Stock Purchase Plan ("Restricted Stock").
 The Restricted Stock was scheduled to vest ratably on the third, fourth and fifth anniversary dates of the award.
-The first vesting of 68,457 shares occurred during 2005, the second vesting of 63,363 occurred during 2006 and the remaining 56,748 restricted stock will vest during the third quarter of 2007.
-The remaining expense associated with the Restricted Stock awards (estimated at \$120,000, net of cancellations, as of December 31, 2006) will be recorded over the remaining vesting period of the awards (through the third quarter of 2007), assuming the recipients remain employed by us.
+The first vesting of 68,457 shares occurred during 2005, the second vesting of 63,363 occurred during 2006 and the remaining 54,284 shares of restricted stock vested during the third quarter of 2007.